Rohitchaudhary2/KlearSplit_React/README.md

 # KlearSplit

-**KlearSplit** is a web application that consists of a client built with Angular and a server built with Node.js, Express, and Sequelize (for database handling).
+**KlearSplit** is a web application that consists of a client built with React and a server built with Node.js, Express, and Sequelize (for database handling).
 The application uses JWT-based authentication and includes role-based access control, as well as cookie handling for refresh tokens.

 ## Table of Contents
 - [Technologies Used](#technologies-used)